 The small town of Sóller has a unique charm with its grand, shady Plaza Constitución and small, narrow streets.
 One of the main attractions is certainly the journey on the historic train from Palma to Sóller and a ride in the open trams (which were once delivered from Lisbon), connecting Sóller with the harbour every 15 minutes.

-Just above Sóller is the charming village of Fornalutx, which was elected “most beautiful village of Spain” many times.
+Just above Sóller is the charming village of Fornalutx, elected ‘most beautiful village of Spain’ many times.

-Valldemossa Last but certainly not least, is equally stunning and very popular with commuters from nearby Palma.
-Well-known thanks to the famous monastery and the culture centre Costa Nord, which offer a season of exquisite concerts each summer, the village is buzzing with tourists during the day but returns to its quiet self by night.
+Last but certainly not least, Valldemossa is equally stunning and very popular with commuters from nearby Palma.
+Well known thanks to the famous monastery and the culture centre Costa Nord, which offer a season of exquisite concerts each summer, the village is buzzing with tourists during the day but returns to its quiet self by night.
 Therefore, families live well and enjoy the peaceful atmosphere.
-George Sand Urbanization is one of the few newly-built urbanisations on the northwest coast, and although the structures are a bit modern, they successfully blend into the surrounding countryside.
+George Sand Urbanization is one of the few new-built urbanisations on the northwest coast, and although the structures are a bit modern, they successfully blend into the surrounding countryside.

 Clearly the northwest coast has much to offer.
 While it lacks large, sandy beaches, it has plenty of unspoilt nature, picturesque villages, top-class restaurants and finca hotels, culture and, most importantly, the character and beauty of the original Mallorca.

-The people buying property here tend to be eager to find privacy without pretention and even celebrities can stroll around places like Deià and Sóller without being bothered.
+The people buying property here tend to be eager to find privacy without pretence and even celebrities can stroll around places like Deià and Sóller without being bothered.
 Unobtrusiveness and tranquillity are what attract most to Sóller and its surroundings.
-“Sóller focuses on its nature, and it profits from it” said Franz Kraus when we met him in his ice cream garden in Sóller (see Community and business success) – “Economy by ecology is the buzzword” and this respect for nature is exactly what has protected this area of Mallorca.
+“Sóller focuses on its nature, and it profits from it” said Franz Kraus when we met him in his ice cream garden in Sóller.
+“Economy by ecology is the buzzword” and this respect for nature is exactly what has protected this area of Mallorca.